THOTCON: History

 The conference had approximately 1873 attendees and hosted 11 full-length talks and 15 "Turbo" talks as well as 4 2-hour presentation sessions.
+Keynotes were delivered by Eric Hughes on "Log in, Key up, and Drop out: Back to Cypherpunks Basics" and Jesse McGraw (GhostExodus) on "Insider Revelations: DOJ Machinations Against Hackers."
 Later this year the conference announced it would be moving to a biannual cycle.